 In November of the same year, Google purchased YouTube for $1.65 billion.
 As a result of the sale, founder Chad Hurley received $395 million, Steve Chen $326 million and Jawed Karim $64 million.
 Sequoia Capital, which had invested a total of $9 million into the fledgling company, received $516 million for that leap of faith, and Artis Capital got $85 million for their $3 million investment.
 The video sharing site had grown in popularity so quickly that Time magazine named it the coveted "Person of the Year" for 2006, featuring the screen and a large mirror.

 The growth of YouTube continued, with experts estimating that viewers and contributors to YouTube consumed as much bandwidth in 2007 as the entire Internet had in 2000.
 As of April 2014, YouTube had become the third most visited site on the Internet, with Google and Facebook holding the first and second positions.

 Today, YouTube has over a billion active users, with local versions in 88 countries around the world.
 Every day, people watch hundreds of millions of hours of YouTube videos and generate billions of views for the service.

 Q: Do you have to register as a user to view YouTube videos?

 A: No, anyone can view any video that has been uploaded to YouTube.

 Q: What are registered users?

 A: A registered user has created an account with YouTube and been given a customisable home page.
 This can be used to market favourites and save videos to be watched later.
-They are also able to create a channel to post their own videos on.
+They are also able to create a channel where they can post their own videos .

 Q: Is any content restricted from being uploaded to YouTube?